MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-code.md

 ### Use the access token as an identity token

-The token returned to the tab app is both an access token and an identity token.
+The token returned to the tab app is both an access token and an ID token.
 The tab app can use the token as an access token to make authenticated HTTPS requests to APIs on the server-side.

-The access token returned from `getAuthToken()` contains information that can be used to establish the identity.
-The following claims in the token relate to identity:
+The access token returned from `getAuthToken()` can be used to establish an app user's identity using the following claims in the token:

-- name: The user's display name.
+- `name`: The app user's display name.
-- preferred_username: The user's email address.
+- `preferred_username`: The app user's email address.
-- oid: A GUID representing the ID of the user in the Microsoft identity system.
+- `oid`: A GUID representing the ID of the app user.
-- tid: A GUID representing the tenant tha the user is signing in to.
+- `tid`: A GUID representing the tenant that the app user is signing in to.

-Teams can cache this information associated with the user's identity; such as the user's preferences.
+Teams can cache this information associated with the app user's identity, such as the user's preferences.

 > [!NOTE]
 > If you need to construct a unique ID to represent the user in your system, please see [Using claims to reliably identify a user](/azure/active-directory/develop/id-tokens#using-claims-to-reliably-identify-a-user-subject-and-object-id).